 Thankfully Lastpass gives us a simple solution to this messy problem.
 And for that, you need to install the latest LastPass Chrome extension.

-Here are the steps to install and set up the LastPass extension on Chrome:
+Here are the steps to install and set up the LastPass extension:

 - Go to Chrome Webstore and search for LastPass in the search bar.